Mako Vunipola

-Mako Vunipola (born 14 January 1991) is a professional rugby union player who plays as a loosehead prop for French club Vannes in the Top 14 He previously played for the England national team.
+Mako Vunipola (born 14 January 1991) is a professional rugby union player who plays as a loosehead prop for Premiership Rugby side Leicester Tigers.
+He previously played for French club Vannes in the Pro D2 and between 2011 and 2024 played 234 times for Saracens.
 Born in New Zealand to Tongan parents, he qualified for England through residency having lived and been educated in Wales and then England since the age of 7.

 Vunipola made his England debut in 2012 and has since won 79 caps.
 He toured with the British & Irish Lions in 2013, 2017 and 2021, winning 9 caps.
 He won the award for England Player of the Year in 2018.

 Early life

 Born in Wellington, New Zealand, Vunipola was raised for much of his childhood in Wales and attended Porth Junior School, and later West Monmouth School.
 He started playing rugby in Wales, and played alongside brother Billy for New Panteg RFC.
 His family then moved to Thornbury, Gloucestershire, and he attended the local comprehensive The Castle School and then Millfield.